RioAraki/cpptutorial/cppprimer.md

 - `throw`, exit a block of code, transfer control to an associated `catch` caluse
 - `return` stop execution of a function

+## Chapter 6.
+Functions

+function define and declare, how arguments are passed to and values returned from functions.
+Function overload

+### Function basics